Find Online Colleges

 Both an integral part of many a cultivated hay field and a common sight along numerous Vermont roadsides, the Red Clover is symbolic of Vermont's scenic countryside generally and of its dairy farms in particular.
 Oddly enough, however, Trifolium pratense is not a native of Vermont but was "naturalized" from Europe.

-Description of the Vermont State Flower: Red Clover
+Vermont State Flower: Red Clover

 Red clover flower plant is a wild growing perennial in meadows throughout Europe and Asia.
 Red clover is also known as Pavine Clover or Cowgrass.